Fingel/pedaldrivenprogramming.com/_posts/2013-11-18-best-songs-of-2013-with-three.js.markdown

 Obviously, I used [Three.js](http://threejs.org/) to set the scene (pun intended) but I also used [Buzz.js](http://buzz.jaysalvat.com/) for handling the music because the native `<audio>` element was not holding up well with so much music playing at once.
-Both are very nice libraries, it's a good time to be a web developer!
+It was my first time with both libraries.
+Three.js has a steep learning curve, but nothing impossible.

 One of the coolest things about 3D programming is how much math you have to use.
 I can't even remember that last time I got to write code that used